-Realize That It Will Take Time to Build Sales
+2. Realize That It Will Take Time to Build Sales

 Be sure to set realistic goals for sales and customer acquisition, especially in the early months.
 It can take some time to build a client list through advertising and positive referrals.
-If you concentrate on providing exceptional service during the early months your business will gain momentum.
+If you concentrate on providing exceptional service during the early months, your business will gain momentum.

-Be Realistic With Profit Expectations
+3. Be Realistic With Profit Expectations

-Establish Competitive Rates
+4. Establish Competitive Rates

-Be sure you are charging a competitive rate that is in line with other service providers in your geographic area.
-An easy way to determine this is to call around for quotes or to shop in a competitor’s retail or web location.
+Be sure you are charging a price that is in line with a similar product or service providers in your geographical area.
+An easy way to determine that is to call around for quotes or check out a competitor’s retail or web location.
 You don’t want to be overpriced or underpriced for the local market.

-Consider Starting on a Part-time Basis
+5. Consider Starting on a Part-time Basis

-Offer Several Related Services or Products
+6. Offer Related Services or Products

-Work for Someone Else First
+8. Work for Someone Else First

-If you are not ready to open your own business, consider making a career change and working full time for an established company that deals in the area you were interested in as a hobbyist.
+If you are not ready to open your own business, consider making a career change and working full-time for an established company that deals in the area you were interested in as a hobbyist.
 A pet sitter, for example, might work for a reputable agency in the area to get a feel for the business while having the security of being on the employer’s payroll.
-Working for another business can help you to gain valuable hands-on experience while observing their practices and methods.
+Working for another business can help you to gain valuable hands-on experience while observing its practices and methods.